ketteq-neon/kq_fx/README.md

 # Installation

 Build the extension using included `cargo` build flow with the release option.
-After the shared library is built, install it manually or use the included `cargo install` script to do it automatically in the local server installation.
+After the shared library is built, install it manually or use the included `cargo pgrx install` script to do it automatically in the local server installation.

 This extension uses PostgreSQL shared memory features, and so it must be loaded using the